 java -jar EyeAutomate.jar “scripts/parameters.csv” “scripts/script.txt”

-Create or update the Test Summary and Test Step Duration reports after a script has been executed using the -r command line option:
+Create or update the Test Summary and Test Step Duration reports after a script run using the -r command-line option:

 java -jar EyeAutomate.jar -r scripts\script.txt

-You may export scripts to FitNesse and run the scripts there.
-FitNesse is an open source tool for acceptance testing and can be downloaded from: www.fitnesse.org
+You can export scripts to FitNesse and run them there.
+FitNesse is an open-source acceptance testing tool available at: www.fitnesse.org

-• Use the Export as FitNesse option from the File menu to save a script as a FitNesse test.
+Use Export as FitNesse from the File menu.

-• Copy the exported FitNesse test into a FitNesse page and run the test.
+Paste the exported test into a FitNesse page.

 FitNesse Test Example: